-Julie Kosnik Hersh is President of the Hersh Foundation, philanthropist and author of the book Struck by Living: From Depression to Hope.
+Julie Hersh is a philanthropist and author of the book Struck by Living: From Depression to Hope.
 Struck by Living was released in 2014 in Spanish as Decidí Vivir and the latest English version was released in 2017.

 Featured on Fox and Friends, PBS (KERA Think! with Krys Boyd), Dallas Morning News and numerous radio programs, Julie's goal is to provide a living example that mental illness is a manageable disease.
 Julie believes that mental health can be managed by using Common SENSE: Sleep, Exercise, Nutrition, Stress Management and External Support.
 She has also written a version of her Common SENSE list for College Students called, College SENSE.
 In addition, Julie’s Struck by Living blog is featured on her website as well as prior years on Psychology Today.
 Julie and her son Daniel were featured in a story for the Mental Health Channel.